Frequently Asked Questions

 Q. Are there any medical professionals leading the group?

-No, one of the strengths of our groups is that they are led by peers – others who live with bipolar/depression/anxiety.
-At times, we do host guest speakers who are professionals in their fields – a psychiatrist, a counselor, a pharmacist, a lawyer, etc. Watch our online calendar for announcements about special guests.
+No. One of the strengths of our groups is that they are led by peers – others who live with bipolar/depression/anxiety.

 Q. Are donations to the local DBSA tax-deductible?